 What is perhaps the biggest drawback with dividend investing is poor marginal returns – incremental return.
 You might have to pay taxes on the dividend – a huge drag.
 Perhaps worse is you reinvest at multiples to book values.
 Dividends are paid out from book value, but you can sell shares at for example 2x book value.

 Reinvesting/DRIP at multiples to book obviously gives very poor marginal rates of return.
 If a company is trading at 2x book value and has 10% return on equity, you reinvest at 4.25%: One dollar in dividend equals just 85 cents after taxes (assuming withholding taxes of 15%), and 85 cents are reinvested at 2x equity/book value, which equals 4.25% return on equity.

 So what should be the main focus?

-Conclusion: Growth and valuation should be focus
+Conclusion: Growth and valuation should be the focus

 When you receive a dividend your net worth is the same as before, even negative if you are in a tax position.
 Thus, instead of speculating how much you can transfer from your investment account to your cash account, the focus should be on how you can compound most effectively.
-Personally I have often found myself distracted by the dividend payments and lost focus on the most important things: earnings, growth and multiples.
+Personally, I have often found myself distracted by the dividend payments and lost focus on the most important things: earnings, growth and multiples.

 A company that can redeploy earnings is better than a dividend payer, all things equal, in my opinion.
-The reason is lower marginal return on the dividend reinvestment.
+The reason is the lower marginal return on the dividend reinvestment.